sjefvanleeuwen/showcase/README.md

 ### Micro services

-At this time the micro services run in local host mode.
+At this time the micro services run in self hosted mode.
 The eventual "production" mode is targeted towards kubernetes.

 ![Hosting Modes](./docs/images/hosting-modes.svg)